Soccer for 3 & 4-year-olds (Fun Games)

 Soccer for 3 & 4-year-olds – Fun and Games

-Training and games should be fun and focused on the surface level, but the coach should be trying to instill some of the core skills of soccer in the session too.
+Soccer for 3 and 4-year-olds should be played under unique circumstances.
+Kids this age are not ready for competitive games or training sessions focusing heavily on technical drills or tactics.
+Training and games should be fun and focused on the surface level, but the coach should also try to instill some of the core soccer skills in the session.

-1 day per week is perfect for children of this age to play but it’s not any harm to play more often.
+1 day per week is perfect for children of this age to play, but it’s not harmful to play more often.
+Training sessions should be around 30 – 45 minutes in length.

 At least for the first few sessions, it’s advised that parents take part in some capacity, even if it means encouraging the kids to participate.